eholland1520/twistcli-ado-pipeline/twistcli-azure-devops-pipeline.md

 **Note**: In a production scenario step 2 can be eliminated by installing the twistcli binary on Azure self-hosted build agents ensuring that all developers have access to image scanning capabilities for their individual pipelines.

+#### Buile Pipeline Steps
+1. Retrieve access token and console url from Azure Key Vault
+2. Use access key to download and install the TwistCLI binary
+3. Build a docker image
+4. Scan a docker image using TwistCLI (Pass/Fail)
+5. If the image passes the previous step (5), push the image to ACR

 #### TwistCLI Command Line
 The Azure DevOps pipeline executes the following command